Klimek777/sentimentapp/README.md

    The `TweetThoughts` application aims to analyze the sentiment of the latest 100 tweets containing a word entered by the user.
 The backend of the application is written in Python and uses libraries such as `snscrape.modules.twitter`, `pandas`, `transformers - AutoTokenizer`, `AutoModelForSequenceClassification`, `scipy.special - softmax`, `flask - request`, `flask`, `flask_cors - CORS`.
 The frontend is built using Flutter technology, allowing for both web-based and mobile applications.

 ## 2. Copyright:
-- Authors: The application was developed by a team of programmers from XYZ company.
+- Authors: The application was developed by a group of students from University of Gdansk.
 - Licensing terms for software developed by the group: MIT

 ## 3. Requirements Specification: